 Couldn’t find the information you were looking for on our EE Application Page?
 Please check these Frequently Asked Questions to find out more!

-If you add on a Certificate of Nonprofit Management, you would be adding 24 credits to your program, and can intend on adding one term to graduate in the spring (around March).
+If you add on a Certificate of Nonprofit Management, you would be adding 20 credits to your program.
+These credits can be completed concurrently with the MS of Environmental Education degree.

 If you add on a thesis or project, you should plan to add at least one extra term and graduate in the spring or later.

-Q. Can I send unofficial transcripts via email or snail mail?
+Can I send unofficial transcripts via email or mail?

 It usually takes a couple of months for the selection committee to look over all applicants and their materials.
 Applicants that apply by the priority deadline are generally informed about the committee’s decision by March.